Abhishek-Saraswat13/bridgelabz_frontend_dev/README.md

-CSS 101: Styling the Web (Bridgelabz Frontend Development) 👋 Welcome to the Presentation Layer!
+Styling the Web (Bridgelabz Frontend Development) Welcome to the Presentation Layer!
 You've learned that HTML is the skeleton (the Structure), and JavaScript is the brain (the Behavior).
 CSS (Cascading Style Sheets) is the clothes, makeup, and style—it's the Presentation Layer that makes the web beautiful and usable.

 What Is CSS?